markwragg/Powershell-Remedy/README.md

     Get-RemedyInterfaces

-This is just helpful if you want to explore the API and potentially extend the module.
+This command is just helpful if you want to explore the API, understand the schema/fields and potentially extend this module.